 Use engine braking instead of actual brakes to avoid boiling the solution.
 Furthermore, if you are going a long distance, you should stop frequently and let the solution cool to avoid causing damage.

+Before using a soap and water solution as a brake fluid alternative, you should be sure it is the only option left.
 Because while the solution will work, sometimes it may require you to replace the rubber parts of your system to ensure your braking system is back to 100% normal.

-Therefore, if you can get real brake fluid please do so.
-Only use a soap and water solution if you are off-grid and very far away from civilization.
+Therefore, if you can get real brake fluid, please do so.
+Only use a soap and water solution if you are off-grid and far from civilization.
+The best thing to do when stuck in the middle of nowhere with a brake fluid problem or any other car problem is to call a towing service.

-If you can access this page and read this info in the middle of nowhere, you surely can do a quick Google search to find a cheap towing company and to hire their services.
+There are many towing service companies in most Western countries.
+If you can access this page and read this info in the middle of nowhere, you surely can do a quick Google search to find a cheap towing company and hire their services.

 How To Make And Use A Soap And Water Brake Fluid Emergency Substitute